wcukier/carmapy/docs/source/index.rst

 carmapy is a python wrapper of the Community Aerosol and Radiation Model for Atmospheres (CARMA), originally developed by Turco et al. (1979) and Toon et al. (1979).  carmapy specifically wraps exoCARMA, a version of CARMA developed by Gao et al. (2018) and Powell et al. (2018) to model clouds on exoplanets.

-**NOTE: carmapy IS IN EARLY BETA AND IS NOT YET FULLY TESTED.
+**NOTE: carmapy IS IN ALPHA AND IS NOT YET FULLY TESTED.
 USE AT YOUR OWN RISK**

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :hidden:

    installation
    tutorials
+   api